Dhiren K Gada, Sejal Intelligent Façade Solutions Pvt Ltd

 Sr. Manager – Sales & Operations

-Dhiren Gada is the Senior Manager – Sales & Operations at the façade engineering company - Sejal Intelligent Façade Solutions Pvt Ltd. He has many years of experience in architectural glass manufacturing and the façade engineering industry.
-He has worn many hats working with sales to production to operations teams and beyond.
-His favourite part about working is the opportunity to take on new challenges every day and grow his skills.
+Dhiren Gada, Sr. Manager – Sales & Operations at Façade Engineering Company known as Sejal Intelligent Façade Solutions Pvt Ltd, has many years of experience in architectural glass manufacturing and façade engineering industry serving in India.
+He has worn many hats from Sales to production to operations and beyond.
+His favourite part about working is the opportunity to take on new challenges every day and grow his skills and deep dive into product understanding.
 He holds a Master’s Degree in professional accounts.
-Apart from that, he also holds certification in Fire Resistant Glazing work.
-Working with Sejal Group, he is focusing on the vision of CMD of Sejal Group, Amrut S. Gada, to make façade industry a more educated, organised and well-developed ecosystem, and on bringing new generation leaders into the industry.
+Apart from that he also holds certification in fire-resistant glazing work.
+Working with Sejal Group, he is focusing on the vision of the CMD of Sejal Group - Amrut S. Gada - to make the façade industry a more educated, organised and well-developed ecosystem and to bring new generation leaders into the industry.